Preston, Lancashire: Media

 The Lancashire Evening Post newspaper is based in Fulwood.

 Blog Preston is a hyperlocal news website which provides community news, views and information about the city.

-Television is provided by ITV Granada, the ITV franchise holder for the North West region, BBC North West, the regional BBC station for the North West region, and a local TV service for Blackpool and Preston, That's Lancashire, from studios at the Northern Lights Business Centre in the University of Central Lancashire's Media Factory building.
+Television is provided by ITV Granada, BBC North West and a local TV service for Blackpool and Preston, That's Lancashire, from studios at the Northern Lights Business Centre in the University of Central Lancashire's Media Factory building.

 VisitPreston.com is a website that "showcases everything that Preston has to offer to all audiences", providing information on topics such as business investment, education, tourism, etc. It is provided by key local stakeholders including the Preston City Council, Lancashire County Council, University of Central Lancashire, Preston Business Improvement District, and The Chase creative consultants.

 Sport

 Preston North End F.C.

 Deepdale Stadium, home of Preston North End F.C.